 When we spoke to a T-Mobile representative, he explained that their internet speeds vary with location, ranging from 25-100 Mbps.
-To put this in perspective, 25 Mbps is enough to stream high-definition movies without sacrificing quality.
-Higher speeds allow for multiple users to use the internet without interruption.
+To put this in perspective, 25 Mbps is enough to stream high-definition video on one device without sacrificing quality.

 In our experience, our speeds were consistently around 100 Mbps, an impressive speed for the price.
 What’s more, T-Mobile doesn’t put limits on the amount of data you use.
 For example, Viasat internet will decrease your internet speeds after you reach a data threshold.
-However, T-Mobile keeps your speeds consistent regardless of how much data you use.
+T-Mobile, however, keeps your speeds consistent regardless of how much data you use.

 T-Mobile Home Internet vs. Spectrum

-The best way to purchase Viasat high-speed internet is through their website, where you can check internet plan availability in your area.
+The best way to purchase T-Mobile home internet is through their website, where you can check internet plan availability in your area.
 Simply enter your home address to find the plans offered where you live.